 1. Study-abroad presentation (25%)

 Present to the class three most important skills/lessons you learned from your overseas semester.
 Why are these skills/lessons important?
 And how did you come to learn them?
 Reflections should be evidence-based, including specific examples from the study abroad experience to illustrate points.
 Your will have about 8 minutes for the presentation.
-Your presentation will be in Week 8 or Week 10.
+Your presentation will be on Week 7 or Week 9.

 - Self-reflection and life lessons of dealing with problems in life (15%)